LANDIS-II-Foundation/Core-Model-v6/model/README_CoreModel6.1.txt

 ############################################################

 After a solution has been built, the newly-minted Landis.Core.dll (plus all of its attendant files) is called a "configuration".
-A configuration is organized for the subsequent installer (Stage Five Rebuild below) but also can be "staged" for test purposes.
-If the subsequent step is generating an installer, see Stage Five Rebuild -- Installer below.
-If the next step is Debug testing, see ...\model\deploy\README_Debug-testing-the-build.txt.
+A configuration is then re-organized for the subsequent installer (Stage Five Rebuild below) but also can be "staged" for test purposes.
+	Option1: If the subsequent step is generating an installer, see Stage Five Rebuild -- Installer below.
+	Option2: If the subsequent step is Debug testing, see ...\model\deploy\README_Debug-testing-the-build.txt.

-Running the following .lua script will install all of the ...\model\build\Release files (the configuration), plus some additional files, into the ..\build\install\Release\ directory.
-The final ..\build\install\Release\ directory has the same directory structure as that produced by a LANDIS-II installation.
+NB.
+Running the following .lua script will install all of the ...\model\build\Release files (the configuration), plus some additional files, into the ...\build\install\Release\ directory.
+The final ...\build\install\Release\ directory has the same directory structure as that produced by a LANDIS-II installation.